 Training is estimated to require 120 hours.
 When satisfactorily completed, trainees become interns.
 Master Gardener interns complete 40 volunteer hours within 1 year to become Certified Master Gardeners.
 Certified Master Gardeners annually volunteer 40 hours and complete 10 hours of continuing education to remain in the program.

 A minimum of 10 people are needed to run the class.

 To become a Master Gardener Volunteer you first must complete an application.
 Because WSU Extension Master Gardeners volunteers work with children and the elderly, a criminal background check is required for all our volunteers.
 If selected as a potential Master Gardener volunteer you will be contacted with additional instructions.
 Those selected will be asked to review and sign the enrollment documents and pay training fees.
 Ask about availability of scholarships for training.
 Successful applicants must complete the Online Training course, attend scheduled classes, pass quizzes and exams, and volunteer the required number of hours in approved educational activities and document volunteer hours.

-Download the Master Gardener application 2016.
+Download Master Gardener 2018 Class application.